cloudmesh/technologies/chapters/tech/openid.md

 mgm3IU's summary review (Mark Miller, FA18-523-63):

-Similarly to LDAP (Light-Weight Directory Acces Protocol), OpenID is an authentication protocol service that is intended to ensure identity protection for usage in software and corporate environments.
+OpenID is an authentication protocol service that is intended to ensure identity protection for usage in software and corporate environments.
 A goal of OpenID is to fight both sides of the battle between convenience and security when it comes to information and its protection and privacy.
 Software such as OpenID is essential to ensure the integrity of data and protect against any attacks that may come from unwanted sources.

 The technology uses *end-user* interactions with a relying party with the intention of validating that user's identity.
 This service uses